alexqfredrickson/notes/devops/kubernetes.md

 ## `kubectl`

 `kubectl` is a command-line utility that accesses the Kubernetes AI.

+`kubectl config view` shows the `~/.kube/config` contents, with some data redacted. `contexts` and `current-context` show some RBAC-related data - i.e. the user, cluster, and namespace.

 `kubectl run [pod]` runs a pod.
 This does not require a YAML configuration.